Vilin97/VasBlog/posts/post4.md

 prob = DiscreteProblem(starting_state, tspan, rates)
 ```

 Since both reactions are [massaction reactions](https://en.wikipedia.org/wiki/Law_of_mass_action), we put them together in a `MassActionJump`.
 In order to do that we create two stoichiometry vectors.
-The net stoiciometry vector describes which molecules change in number and how much after each reaction; for example, `[1 => -1]` is the first molecule disappearing.
-The reaction stoiciometry vector describes what the reactants of each reaction are; for example, `[1 => 1, 2 => 1]` would mean that the reactants are one molecule of type 1 and one molecule of type 2.
+The net stoichiometry vector describes which molecules change in number and how much after each reaction; for example, `[1 => -1]` is the first molecule disappearing.
+The reaction stoichiometry vector describes what the reactants of each reaction are; for example, `[1 => 1, 2 => 1]` would mean that the reactants are one molecule of type 1 and one molecule of type 2.

 ```julia
 netstoch = [[1 => -1, 2 => -1, 3 => 1],[1 => 1, 2 => 1, 3 => -1]]